JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

     AppGw -->|https://host/| App
     AppGw -->|https://host/admin| AdminApp
 " %}
-    - And yes, potentially `AdminApp` could be accessible via private network only, but in this scenario it was decided to use external access
+- `AdminApp` could be limited to be accessible from private network only, but it was decided to be used from internet
 - Application Gateway is in the front of the App Service
   - Managed rule sets are enabled in the Web Application Firewall
   - Redirects HTTP to HTTPS: